gnanamoorthy-g/github-users/README.md

 ### `Material-UI`
 - Material-UI is a popular React UI framework that implements Google's Material Design principles.
 It provides a set of reusable and customizable React components, styles, and icons that help developers create beautiful and responsive user interfaces.

-- I have utilized few Icons and Skeleton component as  a placeholder for content that is loading.
+- I have utilized a few Icons and Skeleton component as  a placeholder for loading content.

 ## Github Access Tokens